 When you think about the watering needs of your houseplant, you first have to determine each plant’s specific needs, the temperature of your home, and the location in your house, before you can figure out when you should water your houseplants.

 The key to successful watering is to try to give your plant the same moisture level as it would get if it was in its natural habitat.

-Tropical plants (which most houseplants are), and succulents both have different requirements and that needs to be considered when you determine your watering schedule.
+Tropical plants (which most houseplants are), and succulents both have different requirements that need to be considered when you determine your watering schedule.